gt-cec/tmm-hri/README.md

 `mamba install conda-forge::sam-2`

+After installing SAM2, download the [model weights `.pt` file](https://huggingface.co/facebook/sam2.1-hiera-large/tree/main) and place it into the `segmentation` folder.
+We used `sam2.1-hiera-large`.

 If you are using CUDA, remember to set the CUDA environment variables in your `.bashrc`:
 ```
 export CUDA=12.6